SwordHunter231/N1-App/README.md

 Scroll back to the top, and find the `Realeases` section on the right side.
 Click on `Version 1.0`.

-Under `Assests`. click on `n1_app.exe` to download the app.
+Under `Assests`, click on `n1_app.exe` to download the app.
 Once you've downloaded it, double click it to run it.

-Windows might bring up a screen saying `Windows Protected your PC`. click on `more info` and click on `run anyways`.
+Windows might bring up a screen saying `Windows Protected your PC`.
+Click on `more info` and click on `run anyways`.

-This happens because the `.exe` file isn't signed and isn't used my many users.
+This happens because the `.exe` file isn't signed and isn't used by many users.
 This lets Windows think it's a virus, but it's not.
 You can check the code for yourself! ;)

+### macOS and Linux

+No official release yet but you can run the code by downloading the `main.py`.

+**EXECUTABLE APP COMING FOR MACOS VERY SOON.**